-Arch MI's Underwriting Manual (the Manual) has been updated to reflect the updates and clarifications announced in Customer Announcement CA 2023-01.
-The UW Manual has also been updated to reflect the loan limit changes announced in Customer Announcement CA 2022-04.
-The sections of the Manual that have been updated are indicated with a new revision date to the right of the section heading.
-See the details of the changes below.
+Arch MI's Underwriting Manual (the Manual) has been updated to reflect the expansions to manufactured home eligibility announced in Customer Announcement CA 2024-02.
+The section of the manual that was updated is shown below.

 Section 2.01, LTV/Loan Amount/Credit Score/DTI Requirements